iris-edu/gmv/README.md

 (vertical plus two horizontal components) animations are possible (see http://ds.iris.edu/spud/gmv/18288940).

 This Python bundle is the main code behind GMV production at IRIS DMC (http://ds.iris.edu/ds/newsletter/vol22/no2/522/generalized-gmvs-post-ta-ground-motion-visualizations/).
-The GMV production script (_gmv\_generalized.py_) can be configured via its parameter file (_gmv\_param.par_) or through command line arguments.
+The GMV production script (_gmv\_generalized.py_) can be configured via its parameter file (_gmv\_param.py_) or through command line arguments.
 Currently parameters are optimized for use with the Lambert conformal map projection and  seismic channels.
 However, with additional parameter tuning, it is possible to change the projection and/or the sensor technology.
 The code uses the FDSN Web Services (https://www.fdsn.org/webservices/) to retrieve waveform data from different FDSN data centers